emdneto/opentelemetry-by-example/src/python/README.md

 ---

-**Congratulations!** You now have a solid foundation for instrumenting Go applications with OpenTelemetry.
+**Congratulations!** You now have a solid foundation for instrumenting Python applications with OpenTelemetry.
 Start with the simple examples and gradually add more sophisticated instrumentation as your observability needs grow.